Aminocd/slate/source/index.html.md

-get-avatar-url | The URL at which the user profile picture can be found email | The email address associated with the user account sub-location-id | The ID of the sub location associated with the user account updated-at | The time and date when the user was last updated
+get-avatar-url | The URL at which the user profile picture can be found email | The email address associated with the user account sub-location-id | The ID of the sub location associated with the user account sub-location-name | The name of the sub location associated with the user account updated-at | The time and date when the user was last updated

 ## Update User